nealcarney/ESPHome-MaxxFan-controller/README.md

-# MaxxFan and Houghton air conditioner controller
+# MaxxFan and air conditioner controller
 An ESP32-based controller to control MaxxFan and Houghton air conditioner (or any AC using IR remote) using ESPHome and Home Assistant

 ## MaxxFan Features